eXistenZNL/Docker-MergeBack/README.md

 MBB_GIT_FORK | git@git.local | The repository URL that you want to merge-back bot to be working for MBB_PRIVATE_KEY | - | A private key, that has access to the project you want to merge back for, is needed to authorise the merge-backs

+### Configure deploy key

-4) Add your public key (for the private key you used in step 3) to the "Deploy keys" in the GitLab project config:
+Add your public key (for the private key you used in step 3) to the "Deploy keys" in the GitLab project config:

-GitLab Project > Config > Repsitory > Deploy keys > add
+GitLab Project > Config > Repository > Deploy keys > add

 **Note: Make sure you give the deploy key write access**